Areas of expertise

 Macroeconomics • Globalization • Social insurance • Public investment

-Josh Bivens is the Research and Policy Director at the Economic Policy Institute (EPI).
+Josh Bivens is the director of research at the Economic Policy Institute (EPI).
 His areas of research include macroeconomics, fiscal and monetary policy, the economics of globalization, social insurance, and public investment.
 He frequently appears as an economics expert on news shows, including the Public Broadcasting Service’s “NewsHour,” the “Melissa Harris-Perry” show on MSNBC, WAMU’s “The Diane Rehm Show,” American Public Media’s “Marketplace,” and programs of the BBC.